J-Palomino/trifecta/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the comprehensive security hardening implementation for the TreeTee platform, addressing the issue: **"Perform a full security audit to harden secrets and keys"**.
+This document summarizes the comprehensive security hardening implementation for the DaisyChain platform, addressing the issue: **"Perform a full security audit to harden secrets and keys"**.

 ## Implementation Status: ✅ COMPLETE